Maine Changes Tax Laws to Favor Investment

 The changes described above are very significant.
 For nearly a decade, Maine has “decoupled” from some very beneficial federal tax laws that reward and encourage capital investment.
 The Maine Capital Investment Credit, revocation of the Section 179 add-back, the New Markets Investment Program and the aircraft sales and use tax break all demonstrate the State’s desire to provide an immediate reward to those who invest here.
 Several more tax changes were made by L.D.
 1043, and those will be discussed shortly in an article to follow.

 Adam Swanson, Merrill Barter and Stan Rose contributed to this article, which is provided for information purposes only and should not be relied upon for legal or financial advice.
 We would be happy to discuss how the tax provisions of L.D.
 1043 affect you.
-For more details about this matter, please contact Merrill Barter or your BNN tax professional at 800.244.7444.
+For more details about this matter, please contact Merrill Barter or your BNN tax advisor at 800.244.7444.